travis-ci/docs-travis-ci-com/user/installing-dependencies.md

 ## Installing Packages on OS X

-To install packages that are not included in the [default OS X environment](/user/reference/osx/#compilers-and-build-toolchain) use [Homebrew](http://brew.sh) and our Homebrew addon in your `.travis.yml`.
+To install packages that are not included in the [default OS X environment](/user/reference/osx/#compilers-and-build-toolchain) use [Homebrew](http://brew.sh).

+For convenience, you can use Homebrew addon in your `.travis.yml`.
 For example, to install beanstalk:

 ```yaml
 addons: